dokwork/lualine-ex/README.md

 | :---: | :---: | :---: |
 | <img src="https://github.com/dokwork/lualine-ex/assets/6939832/23b34d15-c711-49dc-a94b-0a27aab0d436" height=18 />| <img src="https://github.com/dokwork/lualine-ex/assets/6939832/6e66a6f5-84ed-45a1-a03f-f5592c670ec1" height=18 />| <img src="https://github.com/dokwork/lualine-ex/assets/6939832/0d3a41b1-6538-4d34-b890-c3b978f35c6d" height=18 />|

-This component shows a name of the git branch for the current working directory.
+This component shows a name of a git branch for a current working directory.
 The color of this component depends on the state of the git worktree.
 The component can show different states of the git worktree: